-Art.
-1. The People of Gabon proclaims in addition its attachment to the following principles:

-(1) Everyone has the right to the free development of his personality, within the limits of respect for the rights of others and for the public order.

-(2) Freedom of conscience, the free practice of religion, within the limits of the public order, are guaranteed to all.

-(3) The secrecy of correspondence, of postal, telegraphic, and telephonic communications is inviolable.
-No restriction on this inviolability may be ordered except in application of a law.

-(4) Everyone has the right to work and the right to obtain employment.
-No one may be injured in his work by reason of sex, origin, beliefs, or opinions.

-(5) The State, insofar as possible, guarantees to all, in particular to the child, the mother, and aged workers, the protection of their health, material security, rest, and leisure.
+- Art.
+1. The People of Gabon proclaims furthermore, its attachment to the following principles: - (1) Everyone has the right to the free development of his personality, within the limits of respect for the rights of others and for public order. - (2) Freedom of conscience and the free practice of religion, within the limits of public order, are guaranteed to all. - (3) The secrecy of correspondence, of postal, telegraphic, and telephonic communications is inviolable.
+No restriction on this inviolability may be ordered except in application of a law. - (4) Everyone has the right to work and the right to obtain employment.
+No one may be injured in his work by reason of sex, origin, beliefs, or opinions. - (5) The State, insofar as possible, shall guarantee to all, and in particular to children, mothers and aged workers, the protection of their health, material security, rest, and leisure. - (6) Every one, individually or collectively, has the right to property.

-1 Journal Officiel de la République Gabonaise, Feb.
-28, 1961.
-Supplied by Ministry of Foreign Affairs.
-Translated by Carol-Joyce Howell, (Translators' Co-operative, Philadelphia), revised by the Editor.
+1 Constitution de la République Gabonaise.
+Supplied by the Gabon Mission to the United Nations in June 1972.
+Translated by the Editor.
+Ed.

-(6) Every person, individual as well as collective, has the right to property.